jsxstyle/jsxstyle/packages/jsxstyle-loader/README.md

 ### It’s not working 😩

-1. Make sure the loader object `test` regex matches JS files that use `jsxstyle`.
+1. Make sure the loader object `test` regex matches JS files that use jsxstyle.
 2. `jsxstyle-loader` relies on JSX still being around, so make sure it runs *before* `babel-loader` does its thing.
 3. `jsxstyle-loader` only supports destructured `require`/`import` syntax:
     ```jsx